karthik/ddd/02-tradeoffs.md

 ## Understanding tradeoffs

-To help explain these descriptive qualities of the data sharing, we discuss three datasets and their relationship to **Effort to prepare**, and **Ease of understanding** in section 5.
+To help explain these descriptive qualities of the data sharing, we discuss three datasets and their relationship of **Effort to prepare**, and **Ease of understanding** in section 5.